Smart Thermometers Market Size

 Additionally, smart thermometers are increasingly being developed as wearables, enabling continuous temperature monitoring.
 This technology is particularly useful for patients with chronic conditions, children, or the elderly who require constant health tracking.
 TempTraq, a wearable patch thermometer, continuously monitors body temperature and sends alerts via a smartphone app if a fever is detected, making it ideal for parents monitoring children's health.

 AI-based thermometers are gaining traction, which is boosting the market demand.
 For instance, in March 2025, Otiton Medical introduced its smart thermometer, Dr. In Home, into the European market.
-Dr. In Home is a smart thermometer that measures body temperature and captures real-time images of the ears, nose, and throat to assess health conditions.
-Equipped with AI-based analysis technology and mobile app integration, it is designed to determine potential illnesses swiftly.
+Dr. InHome is a smart thermometer that measures body temperature and captures real-time images of the ears, nose, and throat to assess health conditions.
+The design incorporates AI-based analysis technology and mobile app integration to swiftly determine potential illnesses.
 These technological advancements in smart thermometers are accelerating the market growth.

 Data privacy concerns are hampering the market growth

-For instance, according to the HIPAA Journal, in March 2025, 1,754,097 individuals had their protected health information exposed, stolen, or impermissibly disclosed in a healthcare data breach, 2,277,555 individuals were affected in February 2025, and 3,121,358 individuals in January 2025.
+For instance, according to the HIPAA Journal, in March 2025, 1,754,097 individuals had their protected health information exposed, stolen, or impermissibly disclosed in a healthcare data breach; 2,277,555 individuals were affected in February 2025; and 3,121,358 individuals in January 2025.

 Smart Thermometers Market Segment Analysis